0

 How is Atrophy Defined?

-The word "atrophy" stems from Greek roots meaning “without nourishment.”
-Not exactly the empowering vibe we’re going for—but unfortunately, that’s exactly what happens when estrogen leaves the party.
+The word "atrophy" stems from Greek roots meaning "without nourishment."
+Not exactly the empowering vibe we're going for — but unfortunately, that's exactly what happens when estrogen leaves the party.

 Without it, vaginal tissues:

-• Thin and become fragile
+• Thin and become more delicate

 • Lose their ability to stretch